-If you are facing a DUI charge, you need the help of an attorney that will work with the prosecution to seek alternative solutions to jail time.
-As Riverside Criminal Defense lawyers, we will work aggressively to protect your rights and reach the best solution we can.
+If you are facing a DUI charge, you need the help of a local DUI attorney that will work with the prosecution to seek alternative solutions to jail time.
+Our Riverside Criminal Defense lawyer, Graham D. Donath, will work aggressively to protect your rights and reach the best solution we can.
 Contact our office today for a free initial consultation.

 If interested in learning about DUI with drugs and California’s push to legalize marijuana, check out my expert round-up with a retired LA Chief of police and a Superior Court Judge.